centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### How to interpret the report

-The first graphic displays the rate of acknowledged and resolved events within a specific time frame.
+The first graph displays the rate of acknowledged and resolved events within a specific time frame.

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Service-Incident-Resolution-2_1.png)

-The second graphic displays the top 10 longest events with the start, end and resolution time.
+The second graph displays the top 10 longest events with the start, end and resolution time.

 Indicators in a critical-state appear in red, in a warning-state in orange, and